 - It defines the credibility of transactions

-- It is also an aid to management for having control over business transactions
+- It is also an aid to management in having control over business transactions.

-- It ensures that debits are equal to credits
+- Ensures that debits are equal to credits

-- It helps in identifying errors of journalizing or posting
+- Helps in identifying errors in journalizing or posting

-- It helps in finding errors in the general ledger
+- Helps in finding errors in the general ledger

-- It provides a base for the preparation of financial statements
+- Provides a base for the preparation of financial statements

-- It provides a summary of balances at one place
+- Provides a summary of balances in one place

-- It also helps in checking the mathematical accuracy of accounts
+- Helps in checking the mathematical accuracy of accounts

 - It doesn’t authenticate that all the transactions are recorded in books